cameronhunter/chancejs-twitter/README.md

 # chancejs-twitter
-[ChanceJS|http://chancejs.com] mixins for Twitter structures.
-All mixins are namespaced under `twtr`.
+[ChanceJS](http://chancejs.com) mixins for Twitter structures.
+All mixins are namespaced under `twtr` so as not to conflict with ChanceJS's `twitter` generator for screennames.

 ## Supported generators